MCDC LSP Services for Business Loans in Michigan

-The 7(a) Loan Program is SBA's primary program for helping start-up and established small businesses, with financing guaranteed for a variety of general business purposes.
-The SBA does not make loans itself, but rather guarantees the loans.
+The 7(a) Loan Program is SBA's primary program for helping start-ups and established small businesses, with financing guaranteed for a variety of general business purposes.
+The SBA does not make loans itself but rather guarantees the loans.
 This reduces the risk to the lender but not to the borrower, who remains obligated for the full debt, even in the event of default.

 MDCD’s SBA Lender Service Provider (LSP) department services the SBA 7(a) loan program for commercial lenders.
 Outsourcing your SBA loan applications and other SBA services to Michigan Certified Development Corporation (MCDC) will allow your organization to grow its lending capabilities with limited resources.
 MCDC will work with your institution to provide proper structuring, underwriting, and documentation to ensure your business loans meet the requirements of the SBA program.

 SBA 7(a) Loans

 Are you interested in small business loans in Michigan?
 The Michigan Certified Development Corporation wants to help you.
 We match businesspeople in need of loans with appropriate lenders.
 One type of loan we help facilitate is the SBA 7(a) loan.

 The SBA 7(a) loan in Michigan can be used for a variety of business purposes, though it is often used to acquire a business.
 This type of SBA funding can also be used to purchase commercial real estate, refinance an existing business loan, renovate an existing business, purchase new or used equipment for a business, expand a business, or refinance debt.
 In fact, one of the best parts about an SBA 7(a) loan is that it provides ample flexibility for business owners who need loans for a wide variety of different purposes.